Arthur is knowledgeable about the various sniper games available for purchase from the App Store.

-Though I think that Sniper X is the most complete sniper game there is out there; Sniper 3D is my personal favorite.
+Though I think that Sniper X is the most complete sniper game there is out there, Sniper 3D is my personal favorite.
 The game is simplistic in design but executed perfectly.
-There are five separate sniper areas including an infinite area which allows you to continue to kill marks to earn money, a story mode which requires gun upgrades, a special ops mode which is like the story mode but with special missions and big payouts, a daily challenge, and an area that allows you to step away from sniping and use a pistol, shotgun, or assault rifle.
-Depending on which area you are playing in, each mission takes about 30 seconds to complete which makes it awesome to pick up and play whenever you have a down minute.
+There are five separate sniper areas, including an infinite area that allows you to continue to kill marks to earn money; a story mode that requires gun upgrades; a special ops mode that is like the story mode but with special missions and big payouts; a daily challenge; and an area that allows you to step away from sniping and use a pistol, shotgun, or assault rifle.
+Depending on which area you are playing in, each mission takes about 30 seconds to complete, which makes it awesome to pick up and play whenever you have a down minute.

 4. Sniper Arena

 Sniper Arena is unlike any other sniper game you will find.
-The best way to describe the game play is if you were playing Time Crisis except for you are a sniper playing against other players.
+The best way to describe the gameplay is if you were playing Time Crisis except that you are a sniper playing against other players.
 Of course, the game offers ways for you to upgrade your weapon and become a more formidable opponent.
-What I like about this game is the fact that you can gain money, health, and experience by shooting power ups in the game.
-If you decide to play this one, I would suggest your magazine be one of the first upgrades that you put your money toward because more shots will give you a hug advantage against opponents who need to reload constantly.
+What I like about this game is the fact that you can gain money, health, and experience by shooting power-ups in the game.
+If you decide to play this one, I would suggest your magazine be one of the first upgrades that you put your money toward because more shots will give you a huge advantage against opponents who need to reload constantly.

 5. Contract Killer